1 Tan 2x Sec 2x

 Simplifying 1 + tan²x sec²x: A Step-by-Step Approach

-Step 1: Utilize the Pythagorean Identity
+Step 1: work with the Pythagorean Identity

 The most obvious starting point is to recognize the Pythagorean identity: 1 + tan²x = sec²x.
 While this doesn't directly address the entire expression, it offers a valuable substitution opportunity.
 We can rewrite the expression as: